 You must also pay any Corporation Tax owed within 9 months and 1 day of your company’s ‘normal due day’, which is typically the anniversary of when the company was formed.

-For smaller companies, the current ‘small companies rate’ is 20% on profits up to £300,000.
-For larger companies with profits of £1.5m or more, the main rate has also now fallen to 20% (2015/16).
+For smaller companies, the current ‘small companies rate’ is 19% on profits up to £300,000.
+For larger companies with profits of £1.5m or more, the main rate is also 19% (2021/22).
 Between these two thresholds, a system of ‘marginal relief’ is applied.

-Essentially, you collect VAT on behalf of HMRC, but adding the prevailing rate to your invoices (the standard rate is 20%).
+Essentially, you collect VAT on behalf of HMRC by adding the prevailing rate to your invoices (the standard rate is 20%).
 Once you deduct any VAT your company may have spent during a VAT quarter, you pay the balance to HMRC.

-Your accountant will be able to work out which scheme is most likely to suit your business.
+Your small business accountant will be able to work out which scheme is most likely to suit your business.

-The other initial task you (or your accountant) is likely to do is to set up your company payroll.
-If you and any employees receive a salary, then income tax and National Insurance Contributions (NICs) are deducted at source, and paid to HMRC on a monthly or quarterly basis.
+If you and any employees receive a salary, then income tax and National Insurance Contributions (NICs) are deducted at source and paid to HMRC on a monthly or quarterly basis.
+This the other initial task you (or your accountant) will have to set up within your company payroll.

 Even if you don’t pay any salaries which breach the lower threshold for tax or NICs, you must still notify HMRC that no tax is due for that period (this is a simple process).